kurt-liao/frontend-tool-list/README.md

 # Frontend Tool Collections

-For the bad memory, listing various tools thay you may needed as a front-end developer.
+For the bad memory, listing various tools thay you may needed as a frontend developer or a designer.
 And also, we are not possible to know everything(tools), so find out the ideas, tools, libraries here that you haven't known but might useful for you.

 > The useful tools, libraries you known but not listed here?
 [Contribute](#contribution-guide) to this project.